kaushalmeena/zen-blog/README.md

 ## Deployment

-To push to Heroku you need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) afterwards, you can run these commands:
+To push to Heroku you need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) afterwards, you can run these commands after setting up the project locally:

 ```bash
 $ heroku login